Simple API Integration

 """

-Process payment with PCI DSS compliance
+Process price with PCI DSS compliance

 """

-# Tokenize sensitive card data
+# Tokenize delicate card data

 tokenized_card = self.tokenizer.tokenize_card(cardholder_data)

-# Create secure payment payload
+# Create protected price payload

 payment_payload = {